Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding

 \section{Abstract}

-Kernel herding belongs to a family of deterministic quadratures that seek to minimize the worst-case integration error over a reproducing kernel Hilbert space (RKHS).
-These quadrature rules come with strong experimental evidence that this worst-case error decreases at a faster rate than the standard square root of the number of quadrature nodes.
-This conjectured fast rate is key for integrating expensive-to-evaluate functions, as in Bayesian inference of expensive models, and makes up for the increased computational cost of sampling, compared to i.i.d. or MCMC quadratures.
-However, there is little theoretical support for this faster-than-square-root rate, at least in the usual case where the RKHS is infinite-dimensional, while recent progress on distribution compression suggests that results on the direct minimization of worst-case integration are possible.
-In this paper, we study a joint probability distribution over quadrature nodes, whose support tends to minimize the same worst-case error as kernel herding.
-Our main contribution is to prove that it does outperform i.i.d Monte Carlo, in the sense of coming with a tighter concentration inequality on the worst-case integration error.
-This first step towards proving a fast error decay demonstrates that the mathematical toolbox developed around Gibbs measures can help understand to what extent kernel herding and its variants improve on computationally cheaper methods.
-Moreover, we investigate the computational bottlenecks of approximately sampling our quadrature, and we demonstrate on toy examples that a faster rate of convergence, though not worst-case, is likely.
+Kernel herding belongs to a family of deterministic quadratures that seek to minimize the maximum mean discrepancy (MMD), that is, the worst-case integration error over a reproducing kernel Hilbert space (RKHS).
+These MMD minimization procedures come with strong experimental support, but comparatively less theoretical footing.
+In particular, apart from recent progress in distribution compression, little has been proved in favor of an improvement of MMD minimization over classical Monte Carlo quadrature when the RKHS is infinite-dimensional.
+In this paper, we study a joint probability distribution over quadrature nodes, a tailored \emph{Gibbs distribution}, whose support intuitively tends to concentrate around MMD minimizers as a temperature parameter is decreased.
+Our main contribution is to prove that drawing integration nodes from our distribution does outperform i.i.d Monte Carlo.
+While our bounds on the worst-case integration error feature the same rate as i.i.d.
+Monte Carlo, we do obtain a tighter concentration inequality as the temperature parameter decreases.
+This means smaller confidence intervals as the number of quadrature nodes increases.
+While arguably a first step, our results demonstrate that the mathematical toolbox developed around Gibbs measures can help understand to what extent kernel herding and its variants improve on computationally cheaper methods.
+There remains the issue of sampling from our Gibbs distribution.
+In our numerical experiments, we demonstrate that a simple MCMC chain already yields approximate samples that lead to improved confidence intervals around the target integrals, as supported by our theoretical results.

 \emph{Keywords:} Monte Carlo integration, interacting particle systems, concentration inequality.

 \emph{MSCcodes:} 65C05, 68W20, 60E15, 82B44, 82B31.